kergoth/meta-kergoth-wip/README.md

-This layer holds work-in-progress metadata for kergoth
+This repository holds work-in-progress metadata for kergoth

 ### Usage